poole/hyde/_posts/2016-08-30-social-media-impocalypse.md

 ---
 layout: post
 title: 'Social Media Impocalypse (v4)'
-tags: [hydejack]
 description: >
-  This release adds *a lot* of social media icons and introduces a new default layout.
+  Hydejack v4 adds *a lot* of social media icons and introduces a new default layout.
   It also breaks things, hence a new major release number.
+tags: [hydejack]
 excerpt_separator: <!--more-->
 ---